wp-plugins/simple-subscribe/readme.txt

 **Newly** you can change the look of the e-mail digest, colours, type etc. and contact all your subscribers directly with your own Subject and Message right from your Wordpress dashboard.

 If you are a **Developer**, what you're looking for is [here.](http://wordpress.org/plugins/simple-subscribe/other_notes/ "Developer's Guide")

+= Requirements =

+1. Wordpress at least version 3.3
+1. PHP at least version 5.3.1
+1. Working e-mail functions on your server

 = Road-map =